 Stick to this order and you'll have a capable, trail-ready Wrangler without wasting money on mods you don't need yet.

-Links to specific products: Lift Kits Guide | Recovery Gear Guide | Lighting Guide
+Links to specific product deep-dives: Lift Kits Guide | Recovery Gear Guide | Lighting Guide